vvvv/VL.2D.DollarQ/README.md

-# VL.-Q
-Set of nodes to use the $Q 2d gesture recognizer
+Set of nodes to use the [http://depts.washington.edu/madlab/proj/dollar/qdollar.html]($Q Super-Quick Recognizer) with vl